Types

 and todo

-to retrieve the entities from the database and mutations such as createTodo
+to retrieve the entities from the database, as well as mutations such as createTodo

 and updateTodo